 We draw attention to note 1 of the financial statements which describes the basis of accounting.
-The financial statements are prepared to assist the Bank in complying with the requirements of the Central Bank of Lesotho Act No.2 of 2000.
+The financial statements are prepared to assist the Bank in complying with the requirements of the Central Bank Act No.2 of 2000.
 As a result, the financial statements may not be suitable for another purpose.
+Our report is intended mainly for the Bank, the Government of Lesotho, as well as the International Monetary Fund and should not be distributed or used by other parties.
 Our opinion is not modified in respect of this matter.